 1. The Fortified City of Valletta – Your Stunning Starting Point

 Opulent Valletta is a UNESCO World Heritage Site and missing this magnificent walled city built by the Knights of St John is impossible.
 A true cultural and historical hub, the city of Valletta is nothing except absolutely stunning and it’s no wonder it is the European Capital of Culture 2018 and the top of all the Malta sights.
 Its navigable streets are lined with markets and complemented by manicured gardens; all around you are beautiful balconies and grand noble houses; the old city retains its fort, harbour, and historical structures like churches, theatres and the Grandmaster’s Palace and yet it boasts a bustling café culture, al fresco dining options and reinvented boutique bars.
+This guide to Valletta goes into more detail about what to see and do there.

-2. The Three Villages of Malta – A Picturesque Pass Through
+2. The Three Villages of Malta – A Picturesque Pass-Through

-Balzan, Attard and Lija form “The Three Villages” of Malta that sit within the centre of the island.
+Balzan, Attard and Lija form “The Three Villages” of Malta that sits within the centre of the island.
 While not overly abundant on sites, this is a quiet and picturesque area to drive through, lined with classical structures and the San Anton Palace and Gardens; which accommodates up to this day, the Presidential Palace.

 3. Medieval Mdina or “The Silent City” is a Malta Hotspot